iamnullState/LAMP-Stack-Docker-Template/README.md

 - MailHog (local SMTP sink + web UI)

-- A committed .env (intentionally kept in Git for educational purposes)
+- A committed .env (intentionally kept in Git while I learn more)

-> Note: Keeping real secrets in Git is unsafe.
+> Note: I keeping real secrets in Git is unsafe.
 This template commits .env on purpose for learning and quick starts.
-For anything beyond local learning, do not commit secrets.
+For anything beyond local learning, I know to not commit secrets.

 ---